veritaschain/.github/profile/README.md

 ---

+## 📜 Internet-Draft (IETF – in preparation)

+An Internet-Draft is in preparation to propose VCP as a SCITT-aligned auditability profile for algorithmic trading systems.

+*Status:* Draft in progress (not yet submitted to IETF Datatracker)

+- Working title: **SCITT Profile for Verifiable Trading Audit Trails**
+- Target WG: **IETF SCITT (Security Area)**

+---

 ## AI Decision Auditability Benchmark (v1.0)

 A vendor-neutral benchmark for evaluating the **auditability and evidence quality** of AI and algorithmic decision systems.